schwoere/buildenvironment/README.md

 **Ubitrack-Compilation for Windows:**

-For Windows open a Git- or Command-Console, change to the <ubitrack> and execute
+For Windows open a Git- or Command-Console, change to the \<ubitrack\> folder and execute

     misc\setup\windows\addStandardModules.bat